Buying your myki

 See myki frequently asked questions for more information about why you should only buy a myki from these authorised outlets.

-Please note: Allow up to seven days for delivery of myki cards ordered either online or when calling 1800 800 007.
+Please note: Allow 7-10 business days for delivery of myki cards ordered either online or when calling 1800 800 007.
 If you are buying myki online or by calling 1800 800 007, but decide not to register it, you will still need to provide your postal details so the myki can be sent to you.
 Your details will then be deleted within 30 days of the myki being sent to you.

 New-look myki card

-From October 2014, PTV is introducing a new-look myki card onto Victoria’s public transport network.
+In October 2014, PTV began introducing a new-look myki card onto Victoria’s public transport network.

 The new-look myki card is dark grey and is part of PTV’s project to provide customers with more options at card vending machines next year.